JelleWierenga/README_Generator/README.md

 ## Disclaimer

-this README is made with chatGPT using this sript
+this README is made with chatGPT using this script